The GDPR and the California CCPA: How Do They Compare?

-The first half of 2018 has seen significant developments in privacy protections for individuals.
-The General Data Protection Regulation (GDPR) came into force in May.
-It is followed by the California Consumer Protection Act (CCPA) of 2018 which comes into force at the start of 2020.
+We have seen significant developments in privacy protections for individuals.
+The General Data Protection Regulation (GDPR) came into force in May of 2018.
+It is followed by the California Consumer Protection Act (CCPA) of 2018 which came into force at the start of 2020.
 Both regulations have similarities including around the processing of personal data and special provisions for children.
 If a company is in compliance with the GDPR it is likely to be part way towards compliance with the new CCPA.

 These regulations come at a time when the tech giants’ grip on the online identities of many of us is increasing at an unstoppable pace.
 Think way beyond tracking your likes and dislikes to marketing to you, to building psychological profiles that predict your mood and the myriad revenue opportunities this provides.
 Regulations cannot keep pace with digital developments, so to be effective they need to be far reaching and broad in scope.
 The GDPR is just this, it has long arms.